research-to-startup/research-to-startup.github.io/docs/launchpad-sp23.md

 ## Admission for Spring Course

-Students should have a startup idea and team (1-4 people) when joining the class.
-Each team applies to join with priority given to EECS PhDs.
+To apply, students must have a startup idea and team of 1 or more people.
+Teams must apply (link to form below) to join.
+We expect to have many more applications than we have room for in the class and we will be prioritizing PhD and postdoc founders.
 Teams will be admitted as a group.
-Non-student team members are allowed to audit.
+Non-student and former-student team members are ok and if their team is admitted, they will be allowed to fully participate with their teams in the course.

-Class size is capped at the lesser of 20 students or 8 teams to ensure lots of time for feedback & hands-on support.
+Class size is capped at the lesser of approximately 20 students or 8 teams to ensure lots of time for feedback & hands-on support.

+<a href="https://docs.google.com/forms/d/e/1FAIpQLScjmBWPXlD70tZYMatvR3ayI3Y5j8j8uoRm2_1cSkXGm5thSg/viewform"><button>Apply For Launchpad</button></a>